 Work–life balance is a term commonly used to describe the balance that a working individual needs between time allocated for work and other aspects of life.
 Areas of life other than work–life can include personal interests, family and social or leisure activities. – Wikipedia

-Most people struggle to get the right work-life balance.
-There are those with families who feel that they cannot win at home or work and are either failing in both areas or just managing to sustain both .
-On the other side there are those who are single who feel the pressure to work harder and longer hours because of the assumption that their commitments are not the same.
+Many people struggle to get the right work-life balance.
+There are those with families who feel that they cannot win at home or work and are either failing in both areas or just managing to sustain both.
+On the other side, there are those who are single and feel the pressure to work harder and longer hours because of the assumption that their commitments are not the same.

 Right to disconnect

-Perhaps we need to take a leaf out of France’s book.
-Since 2000 France has a working week of 35 hours.
+Other countries have gone further though, most notably France.
 French law also confers the right to disconnect to every employee who uses digital or telecommunication tools for their work.
-Every organisation in France with more than 50 workers has to regulate the use of electronic communication devices; thereby safeguarding employee access to a stable work / home life balance.
+Every organisation in France with more than 50 workers must regulate the use of electronic communication devices; thereby safeguarding employee access to a stable work/home life balance.

 As an employer, you need to look at the challenges that come with flexibility.
 These boundaries need to be managed between work and home.
-Every employee works in a different way and the positive effect of the ‘right to disconnect’ is the encouragement of employers having conversations with their employees to discuss their expectations and what works for them.
+Every employee works differently and the positive effect of the ‘right to disconnect’ is the encouragement of employers to have conversations with their employees to discuss their expectations and what works for them.

-Employers need to achieve a happy balance between work and life in order to ensure that employees do not burn out.
-After all, employee productivity and Company profit significantly reduces in cases where employees are stressed and over-worked.
+Employers need to achieve a happy balance between work and life to ensure that employees do not burn out.
+Employee productivity and Company profit significantly reduce in cases where employees are stressed and overworked.

-One practical way which you can combat this issue and ensure you are fulfilling your supportive role as an employer is to consider undertaking a Company Questionnaire.
-Alternatively meet with employees at the appraisal process to find out what works best for your employees.
+One practical way in which you can combat this issue and ensure you are fulfilling your supportive role as an employer is to consider undertaking a Company Questionnaire.
+Alternatively, meet with employees during the appraisal process to find out what works best for your employees.
 A happy worker is a productive worker.
 You could reap the benefits by making a few changes to keep your workforce happy.
 Alternatively, you risk facing increased sickness absence, work-related stress or losing good employees.